tg-develop/RVC-Modern-GUI/README.md

 ### Available scripts

 **Development:**
-- `npm run start` - Starts the Webpack development server with hot reloading
+- `npm run start` - Starts the Webpack development server with hot reloading.
+There is no connection to the backend server because of different ports.
+In this scenario you need to configure CORS server-side and use the React-Proxy.

 **Build Scripts:**
 - `npm run clean` - Removes the dist directory